illinois-cs241/chainlink/README.md

   "memory": "2g",
   # whether to allow networking capabilities (optional, defaults to True)
   "networking": True,
+  # whether to switch on privileged mode (optional, defaults to False)
+  "privileged": True,
   # the number of seconds until the container is killed (optional, defaults to 30)
   "timeout": 30,
   # container environment additions/overrides (optional, defaults to none)